-FORMING A TEAM AND USING THE CHAT PLATFORM
+FORMING A PROJECT TEAM

 Do I need a team?

-An individual is allowed to work and submit a project independently.
+An individual is allowed to submit a project independently.
 However, we encourage all attendees to be part of a team.
 We have found that the most successful solutions come from teams of individuals with diverse skill sets and backgrounds.
 If participants come from a non-technical background, we encourage them to connect with developers, designers, and people with scientific backgrounds to form a team.

 How many members should a team have?
-Are there limits to the size of my team?
+Are there limits to the size

 The sweet spot for teams is typically 4 to 5 people.
 The limit for a team is 6 people.
 If a team gets too big, it can be difficult for the team to focus; if it is too small, the team may not have all the skills/knowledge needed to solve a challenge.